 The Bachelor of Interior Design (B.I.D.) degree is intended for the student seeking a professional career in interior design.
 The program entails a minimum of four years of university studies plus professional training.
-One hundred thirty-one (131) semester hours of credit comprise the degree program, including eighty-six (86) credit hours of required coursework in Interior Design and closely associated fields.
-These courses represent the irreducible core of the Interior Design discipline.
+One hundred thirty-nine (139) semester credit hours comprise the degree program, including ninety-one (91) credit hours of required coursework in interior design and closely associated fields.
+These courses represent the core of the interior design discipline.

 Each student is required to extend the core curriculum with nine (9) credit hours of elective coursework in the major field.
 The intent is to balance the concern for in-depth professional competence with the concern for the individual's interest and aptitude.
 These courses should be selected in consultation with the student's advisor.

-The specialized professional curriculum is supported by forty-six (46) credit hours of university requirements.
+The specialized professional curriculum is supported by forty-two (42) credit hours of university requirements.
 Designed to ensure a broad educational foundation, this base is held in common among all graduates of the American University of Sharjah.

 University studies represent a unique opportunity to explore other areas of interest.
-Based solely on individual interests, each Interior Design student must select six (6) additional credit hours of electives from general university offerings.
+Based solely on individual interests, each interior design student must select nine (9) additional credit hours of open electives from general university offerings.

-The curriculum is designed to meet requirements for licensure which prevail in the United Arab Emirates, and to prepare the graduate for professional practice throughout the region.
+The curriculum is designed to meet requirements for licensure that prevail in the United Arab Emirates, and to prepare the graduate for professional practice throughout the region.

 Some students may aspire either to advanced study in the field or to practice in a broader global setting.
-Accordingly, the curriculum follows criteria established by the Foundation of Interior Design Research (FIDER) of the United States for a first professional degree in Interior Design.
+Accordingly, the curriculum follows criteria established by the Foundation of Interior Design Research (FIDER) of the United States for a first professional degree in interior design.

-The number of seats in Interior Design is limited.
+The number of seats in interior design is limited.
 Formal admission to the program is competitive.
-Only the most highly-qualified Foundation students are accepted.
+Only the most highly qualified foundations students are accepted.